-This site is also very near the Caliente Youth Center, which operates two relatively small boilers, both of which use propane fuel.
+This site is also very near the Caliente Youth Center, which operates two relatively small boilers, again run off of propane.
 These boilers supply both the kitchen and the space heating needs of the campus.
 Again, this represents a potential small scale heat customer.

-Thus, the Antelope Canyon site is relatively centrally located within LCPD's system, could accept a minimum of 10MW of output, and has two potential heat customers.
+Thus, this site is relatively centrally located within LCPD's system, could accept a minimum of 10MW of output, and has two potential heat customers.
 It could also have city services available.
-The problems with this site are that it is at the mouth of a very narrow canyon with little available real estate, except for a 15 acre industrial site adjacent to Highway 93.
-In addition, it is more urban than the other options, meaning that traffic to and from the site will be more heavily scrutinized.
+The problems with this site is that it is at the mouth of a very narrow canyon with little available real estate, except right on Highway 93.
+It is more urban than the other options, meaning that traffic to and from the site will more heavily scrutinized.
 Also, it is not known at this time what impact the "canyon" location would have on plant permitting, particularly air quality permitting.
 The site also has not had a fuel supply study done for it to know the availability of fuel within the 50 mile radius, but is not likely to be as favorable as Prince and Pony Springs because of its location further to the south.
 At this point, this site will not become the base case for this study based on these unknowns, but should be further studied if a decision is made to go ahead with the project.